Home > Learning > Welcome to Year 5

 Design and Technology (DT)

 This week, we will continue our sewing unit.
-We will cut out our designs on card and use these templates to help us cut shapes from felt for our toys.
+We will begin to cut out the shapes of our stuffed toys and start to sew the edges of it.

 Religious Education (RE)

-This week, we will continue our unit on pilgrimages by learning about the Western Wall and its significance to Jewish people.
+This week, we will continue our unit on pilgrimages by learning about why Jerusalem is important for Jews, Muslims and Christians.

 Science

-This week, we will continue our unit on living things, focusing on reproduction in animals and how different animals give birth to live young.
+This week, we will continue our unit on living things, focusing on asexual reproduction in plants.
+We will be planting new spider plants using cuttings from a parent plant.

 English